-Exposure value - Click in the bar to fine-tune the exposure.
+- Exposure value Click in the bar to fine-tune the exposure.
 Increasing the exposure will improve image quality at the expense of the total frame rate.
-There may also be an increase in motion blur.

-Exposure control - This setting is used to remove 50 or 60 Hz flicker caused by a fluorescent light source.
-The Hold current option locks the current exposure settings.

-Enable Backlight compensation - Backlight compensation makes the subject appear clearer when the image background is too bright, or the subject is too dark.

-Exposure zones - This setting determines which part of the image is used to calculate the exposure.
+There may also be an increase in motion blur. - Exposure control This setting is used to remove 50 or 60 Hz flicker caused by a fluorescent light source.
+The Hold current option locks the current exposure settings. - Enable Backlight compensation Backlight compensation makes the subject appear clearer when the image background is too bright, or the subject is too dark. - Exposure zones This setting determines which part of the image is used to calculate the exposure.
 For most situations, the Auto settings can be used, but for particular requirements, select Defined and click Edit to open the Exposure Windows dialog where you can customize the exposure zone.
-See the online help information.

-Exposure priority - This defines the balance between image quality and frame rate.
+See the online help of for more information. - Exposure priority - This defines the balance between image quality and frame rate.
 Prioritizing Motion minimizes motion blur but may result in reduced image quality with a higher frame rate.
 Selecting Low noise provides better image quality with a lower frame rate.
 The Shutter and Gain settings can be used to further adjust the amount of motion blur and noise in the image.
-See the online help information.
+See the online help See for more information.